 Pay Bills on Time

 Car finance companies and other lenders review your records to see if you pay your bills on time.
-They do this because your past behaviour when it comes to paying previous loans is a predictor of how reliable you will be in repaying them.
+They do this because your past behaviour in paying previous loans is a predictor of how reliable you will be in repaying future financial obligations.
 Improve your credit score by paying your bills in a timely manner each month.
-Don't forget those credit card statements - easily done!

 Use Credit Cards Responsibly